 1. Submit the application fee, along with your UFV application for admission form, to the Admissions & Records (A&R) office.
 Application forms are available from any A&R or Student Services office.
-You can also print an application form from our website at www.ufv.ca/ar or you can apply directly through the internet at www.pas.bc.ca.
+You can also print an application form or apply online at www.ufv.ca/ar/admissions/apply.

 Additional documents required for a complete application:

 • proof of B.C. secondary school graduation or equivalent, and